-Through a range of exciting topics children are given opportunities to experiment and explore their ideas through the use of colour, texture, form, pattern and use different materials, techniques and processes.
+Through a range of exciting topics children are given opportunities to experiment and explore their ideas using colour, texture, form, pattern and use different materials, techniques and processes.
 They are taught to appreciate works of art and are introduced to the life and works of a range of famous artists and sculptors past and present.
-As children progress they are encouraged to self-evaluate work and taught how to be reflective and self-analytical to achieve their goals.
+As children progress, they are encouraged to self-evaluate work and taught how to be reflective and self-analytical to achieve their goals.
 Children will begin to understand how art and design is incorporated into everyday life and how it reflects and shapes our history and the cultural understanding of the world around us.

-At Holy Cross we ensure that children’s artwork is celebrated not only in classrooms but across the School.
-We participate in whole school displays in the hall and hold a number of sharing events to allow parents and the wider school community to look at the artwork produced by the children.
+At Holy Cross we ensure that children’s artwork is celebrated not only in classrooms but across the school.
+We participate in whole school displays in the hall and hold several sharing events to allow parents and the wider school community to look at the artwork produced by the children.

 We use our fabulous location to make the most of every opportunity to visit galleries, to be inspired by the art and sculpture within our city.